 It's not all the same

 Research is starting to emerge that shows the generalized association between dietary saturated fat and blood cholesterol doesn’t hold true for all foods high in saturated fats.
-There are many different fats that fall in the category of saturated fat, and they may not all have the same effect.
-A well-known study by de Oliveira Otto showed that a higher intake of dairy saturated fat was associated with a lower incidence of cardiovascular disease risk while a higher intake of saturated fat from meat was associated with a higher risk of cardiovascular disease.
-In fact, the Heart & Stroke Foundation of Canada points out “there is emerging evidence to suggest that the health effects of saturated fats could vary depending on the food sources in which they are found.”
+There are many different fats that fall into the category of saturated fat, and they may not all have the same effect.
+A well-known study by de Oliveira Otto showed that a higher intake of dairy saturated fat was associated with a lower incidence of cardiovascular disease risk while a higher intake of saturated fat from meat was associated with a higher risk of cardiovascular disease.1 In fact, the Heart & Stroke Foundation of Canada points out “there is emerging evidence to suggest that the health effects of saturated fats could vary depending on the food sources in which they are found.”
 They go on to conclude that it is probably more important to focus on the overall quality of diet without giving limits to saturated fat.
 In the words of their press release announcing their new position on saturated fat, they urged Canadians to “cut the crap” and to “focus on a healthy diet of natural/whole foods.”

 So, it’s OK to eat regular-fat cheese?

 Scientists continue to explore the complex relationship between dietary fats and cardiovascular risk.
 In 2016, researchers in Denmark completed a trial comparing the effect of regular-fat cheese vs reduced-fat cheese vs a no-cheese diet in a group of 139 people (94 women, 47 men).2 Subjects were randomly assigned to the different groups.